DSupps/surfs_up_new/README.md

 - Post image

 - Right away we can see that the temperatures in December tend to be cooler than June.
-- Average temperature in December (71F) while the average temperature in June (75F).
+- Average temperature in December is a mild (71F) while the average temperature in June run a bit warmer (75F).
-- June temperatures tend to stay in a closer range (73F - 77F) while December can have a little bit more change (69F - 74).
+- June temperatures tend to stay constant in the range (73F - 77F) while December can have a little bit more change (69F - 74).
 - December can get down to as low as 56F while the low in June can get down to 64F.

 ## Challenge Summary:

-    - Provide a high-level summary of the results
-    - Two additional queries that you would perform to gather more weather data for June and December
+The weather on Oahu provides enough warmth for plenty of outside activities, especially at beach!
+The month of June looks a prime month for both surfing and cold ice cream making it the perfect month to have grand opening.
+Decemeber has it's beautiful days as well, but can also have some days where it's not ideal for surfing and ice cream.
+Overall, a surf and shake shop on the island of Oahu seems like a match made in heaven if I do say so myself.

+### Possible additional queries

+If we wanted to go further on the analysis I would recommend looking at the amount of precipitation during the months of June and December.
+This analysis could give us an idea of how much rain we can expect during those months.
+Having an idea of how much rain we could encouner might be a big help to how we plan the activites for the shop.